dotnet/docs/CONTRIBUTING.md

 # Contributing to samples

-We encourage samples for any of our topics.
+We encourage samples for all the topics in .NET documentation.
 Readers can download and run the samples.
 They can explore the code and experiment with their own changes.

 All samples should be complete applications or libraries.
 Where the sample creates a library,